-Forest Green sign St Mirren midfielder McAllister
+Forest Green sign McAllister and Burnett

-Kyle McAllister: Forest Green Rovers sign St Mirren midfielder
+Kyle McAllister & Alfie Burnett: Forest Green sign St Mirren midfielder and Rotherham keeper

 Last updated on .From the section Forest Green

-Forest Green have signed midfielder Kyle McAllister after his release by Scottish Premiership side St Mirren.
+Forest Green have signed midfielder Kyle McAllister after his release by St Mirren and goalkeeper Alfie Burnett from Rotherham United.

-McAllister, 23, began his career with St Mirren in 2016 but left the club for Derby County in January 2017.
+McAllister, 23, made his debut for the Scottish Premiership side in 2016 but left for Derby County in January 2017.

-The Scotsman never featured in the Rams first team, however, and returned to Paisley two years later, first on loan and then on a permanent deal.
+The Scot never featured in the Rams first team, however, and returned to Paisley two years later.

 He played more than 100 times for St Mirren but spent part of last season on loan at Partick Thistle.